These guidelines provide a base on which the game of golf should be played.

 - Mark your card at the next tee & the player with the honour making his card after teeing off.

-- Always move to your own ball as closely as possible without interfering with other players line of sigh or swing.
+- Always move to your own ball as closely as possible without interfering with other players line of sight or swing.

 - If you are losing ground or have a lost ball problem, call the following players through, particularly if you have already fallen behind.